drinkerofmilk/dotfiles/readme.md

 # Credits

-[pyratebeard](https://wwww.pyratebeard.net) for the colour scheme and general inspiration [PixelArtJourney](https://twitter.com/PixelArtJourney) for the wallpaper [oomox](https://github.com/themix-project/oomox) for giving me an easy way to export the colour scheme into various apps
+[pyratebeard](https://wwww.pyratebeard.net) for the colour scheme, sysinfo and general inspiration [PixelArtJourney](https://twitter.com/PixelArtJourney) for the wallpaper [oomox](https://github.com/themix-project/oomox) for giving me an easy way to export the colour scheme into various apps